LeonSo7/SFWRENG4WW3_Project/app/README.md

 # Getting Started Scoop's React App

-In the project directory, you can run:
+In the /app directory, you can run:
 ### `npm install`

 Install dependencies for the app.